AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.markdown

 ### The Data

-Let's have a look at our data:
+Let's have a look at our example dataset:

 ```sql